Sandusky Boat Accident Attorneys

 Murray & Murray in Sandusky, Ohio represents victims of accidents resulting from recreational boating, commercial shipping, and personal watercraft or jet ski usage on waterways in the area.

-Most of our boat accident cases involve crashes on:
+Most of our boat accident cases involve crashes on or around:

 - Lake Erie